Raafey-Khan/Git_Demo_App/README.txt

 ans: if you want to move the whole file back to the untracked state, then we do git rm, otherwise if we just want the changes to be moved in working area or staging are then we do git restore

+13. `git diff commit1 commit2` --> gives the difference of allfile changes between two commits

-14. `` -> if we want to avoid opening a text editor like vim/nano to add commit message we can use this following command
+14. `git commit -m "<your commit message>"` -> if we want to avoid opening a text editor like vim/nano to add commit message we can use this following command

+15. `git remote` --> list down all the remote connection names

+16. Remote Connection --> It helps you to link two git repositories for uploading and downloading changes from each otherwise

+17. `git remote add <name of remote> <link of the remote>` : this command helps us to add a new link to the remote and give a name to it.

+18. `git remote rm <name of remote>` : this command deletes a remote connection.

+19. `git remote rename <oldname> <newname>` : this command renames the remote connection

+Note: The name of the remote connection is always used to establish communication between the repos

+Local Repo & Github Repo

+For globally or teams accessible way we can achevie we connect Local Repo == Github Repo using remote origin

+rempo is modified

+git remote add <-- your starting to connect with something writing origin is not neccessary Instead you can write raafay and whatever name you like

+Origin == Name of Remote Connection

+Using Origin we will do operations cause origin refer's to the remote connection url from which we are connected to the github-repo which is on server

 `stikcy note`
 using add we will be moving from my working area where i made the homefresh changes lol